Request Assessment

 5. Revenue performance management

-Revenue performance management ensures the functions of acquisition, retention and expansion are aligned in order to maximize profitability.
+Revenue performance management ensures the functions of acquisition, retention, and expansion are aligned to maximize profits within a business.

 6. Inbound marketing